input-output-hk/plutus-pioneer-program/code/week03/README.md

 ![](img/week03__00010.png)

-Now we see just two transactions - the Genensis transaction, and the give.
+Now we see just two transactions - the Genesis transaction, and the give.

 ![](img/week03__00012.png)